| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Friday June 4, 2010

 strengthening farm income by increasing ag exports among other things.
 He

+says a strong American economy depends on a prosperous rural America.
 In a USDA news release on the event- it was said that "Vilsack states the Obama Administration is continuously looking to time-tested programs and new approaches to maintain a strong farm safety net for America's producers - which includes good-paying jobs - and to build a stronger rural economy for the 21st century so rural communities remain great places to live, work and raise a family."
 Several programs were announced by Secretary Vilsack at the opening of the Rural Summit- and we have details of those on our website- plus an audio overview of the event with colleague Stewart Doan.
 Click on the link below and check out this continuation of the Vilsack view of rural America and how he hopes to reshape it during the Obama years.
 Click here for more on the National Rural Summit held in Missouri yesterday. | |

-Blackwell Becomes Tenth Location for P&K Equipment John Deere ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ P& K
+| Blackwell Becomes Tenth Location for P&K Equipment John Deere ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~P& K

 Equipment is expanding again, this time into Kay County and the Blackwell